-Processing activities in 2017-18 and 2018-19 reverted to business as usual, resulting in finalisations similar to 2014-15.
+Processing activities in 2017-18 and 2018-19 reverted to business as usual following the delivery of the additional Syrian and Iraqi program (see below), resulting in finalisations similar to 2014-15.

 The availability of an additional 12,000 places across 2015-16 and 2016-17 for Syrians and Iraqis displaced by conflict in their home countries resulted in a significant increase in the number of applications lodged.
 In order to ensure delivery of all places under the increased program, departmental posts and the SHPC efforts were focused on processing applications to visa grant and therefore fewer refusal decisions.